USCbiostats/geese/README.md

 [![R-CMD-check](https://github.com/USCbiostats/geese/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/USCbiostats/geese/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-This R package taps into statistical theory mostly developed in the social networks realm.
-Using Exponential-Family Random Graph Models (ERGMs), `geese` provides an statistical framework for building Gene Functional Evolution Models using Sufficiency.
+This R package taps into statistical theory primarily developed in social networks.
+Using Exponential-Family Random Graph Models (ERGMs), `geese` provides a statistical framework for building Gene Functional Evolution Models using Sufficiency.
 For example, users can directly hypothesize whether Neofunctionalization or Subfunctionalization events were taking place in a phylogeny, without having to estimate the full transition Markov Matrix that is usually used.

-GEESE is computationally efficient, with C++ under-the-hood, allowing the analyses of either single trees (a GEESE) or multiple trees simulatenously (pooled model), in a Flock.
+GEESE is computationally efficient, with C++ under the hood, allowing the analyses of either single trees (a GEESE) or multiple trees simultaneously (pooled model) in a Flock.

-This is work in progress and based on the theoretical work developed duing [George G. Vega Yon](https://ggv.cl)’s doctoral thesis.
+This is a work in progress and based on the theoretical work developed during [George G. Vega Yon](https://ggv.cl)’s doctoral thesis.

 ## Installation